New England Compounding Center: NECC 2012 outbreak

 The company became the center of national headlines resulting from a meningitis outbreak that started in September, 2012.
 NECC recalled more than 2,000 products after distributing 17,000 vials of methylprednisolone for injection contaminated with fungi to 23 states.

 Food and Drug Administration (FDA) regulations dictate that compounding pharmacies like NECC combine, mix, or alter ingredients only to create specific drugs for individual patients.
 Massachusetts state regulators reported NECC was licensed only to prepare individual patient prescriptions.
 Doctors, hospitals, and clinics had turned to compounding pharmacies like NECC because they often charge much lower prices than the major manufacturers.

 On December 21, 2012, the company filed for Chapter 11 bankruptcy protection, listing less than $2.34 million in debts.
 Following the bankruptcy, a Reuters investigation into financial filings revealed company payments exceeding $33 million to the top executives and private equity investors in 2012.
 The Tennessean reported that between 2008 and 2013, shareholders received a total of $300 million from NECC and its sister company, Ameridose.

+In 2018, Glenn Chin, the surpervisory pharmacist, was sentenced to 15 years in federal prison.
+In 2021, Barry Cadden, the owner of the company, was sentenced to 14 years in federal prison.